Bella Bella, British Columbia

 Originally styled New Bella Bella to distinguish it from "Bella Bella", the community's official post office name for some time was Waglisla, meaning "river on the beach" in the Heiltsuk language.
 Old Bella Bella, the Heiltsuk village site that is located south of the current village was known as Bella Bella.
 As it grew, a post office was located in the store.
 When the Heiltsuk relocated their settlement to the north, the post office, and the name Bella Bella, moved – first to the store in the BC Packers Cannery, then to the village of Shearwater.
 The post office name was retained while moving location several times.
 This is a source of confusion and the reason 'Bella Bella' sometimes appears on Denny Island rather than Campbell Island on some Provincial maps.

 The Hudson's Bay Company's Fort McLoughlin was near the same location, which is on McLoughlin Bay.

 With a population of 1,400, Bella Bella is the largest community to be found on the Central Coast north of Queen Charlotte Strait.
 It is home to the Heiltsuk First Nation.
 Like many small communities on the coast, such as nearby Ocean Falls, Bella Bella has had a precarious and isolated existence.
 The closing of coastal cannery towns and decreased need for coastal shipping reduced the importance of Bella Bella's port.

 However, the resumption of ferry services by BC Ferries and the introduction of an air link from Vancouver via Port Hardy by Pacific Coastal Airlines have revived Bella Bella.
 There are scheduled flights from Bella Bella (Campbell Island) Airport onward to Klemtu and Ocean Falls.

-Services in Bella Bella include a large general store, the Bella Bella Community School, Alexa's restaurant, the Koeye Cafe, the Thistalalh Memorial Library, an RCMP police station (with a circuit court every 1.5 months), the Bella Bella Medical Clinic, staffed by 3 physicians and a nurse practitioner, and R.W.
-Large Memorial Hospital and its pharmacy.
+Services in Bella Bella include a large general store, the Bella Bella Community School, Alexa's restaurant, the Koeye Cafe, the Thistalalh Memorial Library, an RCMP police station (with a circuit court every 1.5 months), the Bella Bella Medical Clinic, staffed by 3 physicians and a nurse practitioner, and ƛ̓uxválásu̓ilas (pronounced kwil-valas-iwaylas) Heiltsuk Hospital (formerly R.W.
+Large Memorial Hospital) and its pharmacy.
 The CIBC bank branch closed in 2007.

 The village of Bella Bella was previously known as Waglisla to the Canadian Postal Service; the postal address changed to Bella Bella (V0T 1Z0) in October 2007.